ni/nimi-python/docs/nirfsg/class.rst

         .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.

-        .. tip:: This property can be set/get on specific lo within your :py:class:`nirfsg.Session` instance.
+        .. tip:: This property can be set/get on specific lo_channels within your :py:class:`nirfsg.Session` instance.
-            Use Python index notation on the repeated capabilities container lo to specify a subset.
+            Use Python index notation on the repeated capabilities container lo_channels to specify a subset.

-            Example: :py:attr:`my_session.lo[ ... ].lo_pll_fractional_mode_enabled`
+            Example: :py:attr:`my_session.lo_channels[ ... ].lo_pll_fractional_mode_enabled`

-            To set/get on all lo, you can call the property directly on the :py:class:`nirfsg.Session`.
+            To set/get on all lo_channels, you can call the property directly on the :py:class:`nirfsg.Session`.

             Example: :py:attr:`my_session.lo_pll_fractional_mode_enabled`